opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 ### RStudio with the r:v2 image.

 Our codespaces environment does not yet natively support the new `r:v2` image with its builtin RStudio support.
-We anticpate adding explicit support for `r:v2` to codespaces in the future.
+We anticipate adding explicit support for `r:v2` to codespaces in the future.

 However, you can manually run a version of RStudio that uses the `r:v2` image with the following command: